Annamalai Ramanathan: Research career

-Ramanathan got his B.Sc in Mathematics at Ramakrishna Mission Vivekananda College, and was recruited to attend TIFR, where he got his Ph.D. in Mathematics in 1976.
+Ramanathan got his BSc in mathematics at Ramakrishna Mission Vivekananda College, and was recruited to attend TIFR, where he got his Ph.D. in mathematics in 1976.
 His thesis on moduli for principal bundles was published in 1996 in two papers in Proc.
 Indian Acad.
 Sci. three years after his death.

-Ramanathan, was a Professor of Mathematics at the TIFR in Bombay, India.
+Ramanathan, was a professor of mathematics at the TIFR in Bombay, India.
 He has also been employed at University of Bonn, Johns Hopkins University and University of Illinois at Urbana-Champaign.
 Ramanathan made significant contributions to many areas of mathematics, including moduli of vector bundles, Gauge theory, algebraic geometry in positive characteristic and representation theory.

 Awards

-The Council of Scientific and Industrial Research awarded he and his collaborator Vikram Bhagvandas Mehta the Shanti Swarup Bhatnagar Prize for Science and Technology (the Indian Presidential award for achievement in the mathematical sciences) in 1991 for his work in algebraic geometry.
+The Council of Scientific and Industrial Research awarded he and his collaborator Vikram Bhagvandas Mehta the Shanti Swarup Bhatnagar Prize for Science and Technology (the Indian presidential award for achievement in the mathematical sciences) in 1991 for his work in algebraic geometry.

 He was also elected a Fellow of Indian Academy of Sciences in 1991.